kafilcodes/directory-jagdalpur-district/context/Database Modeling.md

 # **Database Modeling**

-Version: 9.0 (Final Architecture)
+Version: 9.0 (Final & Hyper-Optimized Architecture)
-Purpose: Defines the hyper-optimized, scalable Firestore architecture using an aggregated, sharded, and denormalized index to unify search and analytics at the lowest possible cost.
+Purpose: Defines the definitive, scalable Firestore architecture.
+This model uses an aggregated, sharded, and denormalized index to unify search and analytics, and moves static data to the local codebase to maximize performance and minimize cost.

 ## **1\.
-Core Collections**
+Core Dynamic Collections**

+The final architecture relies on only **four essential, dynamic collections**.

 ### **1.1.
 Collection: listings**